 Address: 717 Weiss Hall, Temple University,

 1701 N 13th St. Philadelphia, PA 19122

+Phone: (570) 417 – 1579

+PREPRINT:

+CLASSIFICATIONS: Psychological and Cognitive Sciences (Social Sciences); Neuroscience (Biological Sciences)

+KEYWORDS: fMRI, naturalistic stimuli, decision-making, continuous ratings

-ABSTRACT (250 / 250 Words): Continuous self-report ratings offer a high-resolution view of dynamic subjective experiences 1–3.
+Abstract (245 / 250 Words): Continuous self-report ratings offer a high-resolution view of dynamic subjective experiences 1–3.
 However, concerns about maintaining experiential fidelity have largely limited studies to collecting ratings retrospectively rather than during initial viewing1,2,4.
 In this fMRI study, we explored how continuously rating film stimuli during initial exposure (i.e., expressive active viewing) affects neural activity compared to simply watching the same stimulus without explicit rating (i.e., reflective active viewing).
 Thirty-five participants watched an episode of a murder-mystery program, with one group continuously rating their certainty about a character's guilt or innocence, and another group considering the same question without providing ratings.
-Participants also recalled the film’s events following the rating task.
+Participants also recalled the film’s events and character judgments following the rating task.
 Using parametric modulation, univariate contrasts, and inter-subject correlation analyses, we identified distinct neural signatures associated with the rating process.
 Expressive rating engaged brain regions involved in attention, interoception, and motor control, including the anterior insula, anterior cingulate cortex, and intraparietal sulcus.
 In contrast, reflective engagement activated the default mode network, including the precuneus and temporoparietal junction, associated with mind-wandering and social cognition.
 Inter-subject correlation analysis showed greater neural synchrony among expressive raters in control networks, while reflective non-raters exhibited synchrony in attention and default mode networks.
 However, there were no differences between raters and non-raters in the proportion of film scenes recalled, or in socioemotional evaluations of the characters.
 These findings suggest that although rating alters neural activity by engaging attentional and sensory networks, it may not significantly disrupt emotional processing or higher-order social cognition.
-This study highlights the value of continuous rating paradigms for capturing dynamic decision-making processes and illustrates the nuanced effects of real-time introspection on neural activity during naturalistic social observation.

-KEYWORDS: fMRI, naturalistic stimuli, decision-making, continuous ratings
+Significance Statement (101 / 120 Words): Understanding how people think and feel in real-time during dynamic, realistic experiences is crucial for studying social decision-making and emotional processing.
+This study examines how continuously rating one’s evaluations while watching a video affects brain activity, showing that real-time ratings engage attention and sensory processing without interfering with natural emotional responses or social observation.
+These findings suggest that real-time self-reporting can be effectively used in brain research to capture authentic human reactions, helping bridge the gap between controlled lab studies and real-world experiences.
+This approach can enhance the study of complex human behaviors, including decision-making and emotional responses, in feature-rich settings.

 Introduction

-A persistent problem in quantum mechanics 5, and some have argued, in the pursuit of science more generally6, is something called “the observer effect.”
-This posits that the act of observing -- in and of itself -- changes what is being observed or measured.
-This tension extends beyond waves and particles and is in some respects at the core of psychological science.
+Does attending to a phenomenon fundamentally change that phenomenon?
+Concerns regarding the “observer effect” are prominently featured within quantum mechanics 5, but tension between the act of observing and what is being observed or measured extends beyond waves and particles to science more generally 6 and is in some respects at the core of psychological science.

 Is it possible to observe and examine psychological phenomena and subjective experience without substantively changing what is being observed?

-This presents a particular challenge in more recent years, as psychologists and neuroscientists have pivoted towards the use of more “naturalistic” stimuli 7–11 (Chang cites, Chen cites, Finn cites, Hasson cites) or experimental contexts 12–15 (Joanne cite, you cite, Deepu lab, Caltech haunted house people, Dean Mobbs VR papers – anything else I am missing).
-While these situations may in some respects more adequately approximate the “real world” relative to more traditional experimental designs, they also introduce a new challenge when it comes to probing and assessing subjective psychological experience.
+This presents a particular challenge in more recent years, as psychologists and neuroscientists have pivoted towards the use of more “naturalistic” stimuli 7–11 or experimental contexts 12–15 .